Pagehey/wise_gopher/README.md

 Why is the gopher wise ?
 Because it knows one should not use raw SQL with ActiveRecord without being mindful about security and performance !

-This gem tries to solve some problems found when ActiveRecord query builder is not enough for the SQL you need to run and you have to use [`exec_query`](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/DatabaseStatements.html#method-i-exec_query):
+This gem tries to solve some problems found when you need to execute custom and/or complex SQL queries for which returned data doesn't match your ActiveRecord models:

-1. ActiveRecord doesn't make it easy to use bind parameters.
+1. ActiveRecord doesn't make it easy to use bind parameters with [`exec_query`](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/DatabaseStatements.html#method-i-exec_query).
 It needs a lot of build up to pass arguments for your query.
 2. The result of query is return as an array of hashes wich deprive us of good old OOP.
 3. The column types are not always correctly retrieved by ActiveRecord, or sometimes you need a little more ruby treatment on the value before using it.